-Canada is uniquely blessed with an abundance of freshwater and marine and coastal areas that are ecologically diverse and economically significant.
-The core business of Fisheries and Oceans Canada and the Canadian Coast Guard, managing Canada’s fisheries and safeguarding its waters, is central to who we are as a Department.
-Our work is part of the daily lives of Canadians.
+Canada has an abundance of freshwater and marine and coastal areas that are ecologically diverse and economically significant.
+Fisheries and Oceans Canada and the Canadian Coast Guard manage Canada’s fisheries and safeguard its waters by:

-- sustainably manage fisheries and aquaculture and work with fishers, coastal and Indigenous communities to enable their continued prosperity from fish and seafood; and
+- working with fishers, coastal and Indigenous communities to enable their continued prosperity from fish and seafood

-- ensure that Canada’s oceans and other aquatic ecosystems are protected from negative impacts.
+- ensuring that Canada’s oceans and other aquatic ecosystems are protected from negative impacts

-- Fisheries.
-We ensure Canada’s fisheries, including aquaculture, are protected, managed sustainably and support Indigenous participation, and that our national network of harbours is open and in good repair.
+We protect and manage Canada’s fisheries, including aquaculture, and support Indigenous participation in fisheries.
+We also ensure our national network of harbours is open and in good repair.

-- Aquatic ecosystems.
-We protect our oceans, freshwater and aquatic ecosystems and species from the negative impact of humans and invasive species through sound science and in collaboration with Indigenous communities.
+We protect our oceans, freshwater and aquatic ecosystems and species from the negative impact of humans and invasive species.
+We achieve this through sound science and in collaboration with Indigenous communities.

-- Marine navigation.
-We maintain waterways year round so they are safely navigable by mariners and all Canadians.
+We maintain waterways year-round so they are safely navigable by mariners and all Canadians.

-Each responsibility calls for science-based decision-making, engagement with Canada’s Indigenous Peoples and reliance on the Canadian Coast Guard fleet as a platform for our on-water activities.
+We use science-based decision-making, engage with Canada’s Indigenous Peoples and rely on the Canadian Coast Guard fleet as a platform for our on-water activities.